SleGort/datalumina-project-template/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── exploration        <- Jupyter notebooks and py files(to use with VS extensions).
+├── exploration        <- Jupyter notebooks and py files(Jupyter Interactive Window).
 |                         May contain sub-folders.
 Naming
 |                         convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.